The Reykjavík Grapevine

 Bart was followed over the next decade by editors Sveinn Birkir Björnsson, Haukur S. Magnússon, Anna Andersen, Helga Þórey Jónsdóttir, Sveinbjörn Pálsson again, Jón Trausti Sigurðarson. and Valur Grettisson.
-The current Editor-in-Chief is Canadian-born Catharene Fulton.
+Valur was followed by Canadian-born Catharine Fulton.
+In August 2025, Bart Cameron returned and took over as editor again.

 During the Iceland Airwaves music festival, The Reykjavík Grapevine became a daily publication focusing on music for some years.
-From 2016 to 2019, The Reykjavík Grapevine published a special magazine to celebrate the Iceland Airwaves festival, and started a quarterly city-guide sister-publication entitled Best of Reykjavík.
+From 2016 to 2019, The Reykjavík Grapevine published a special magazine to celebrate the Iceland Airwaves festival and started a quarterly city-guide sister publication, Best of Reykjavík.
 A thrice-annually Best of Iceland magazine followed.
-The magazine's relative longevity has put it in a unique position as an English language publication about Iceland, and has sometimes made it a popular point of reference in international news and media.
-In a similar vein, in 2016, the magazine's Twitter coverage of the Euro 2016 football tournament became popular internationally.
+The magazine's relative longevity has positioned it uniquely as an English-language publication about Iceland and has sometimes made it a popular reference point in international news and media.
+The magazine's Twitter coverage of the UEFA Euro 2016 football tournament became popular internationally.